moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/index.md

 python3 -m ipykernel install --user --name="pipenv-name" --display-name="My project (Python3)"
 ```

-And then select the kernel in JupyteLab as [normal](../tools/package-management.html#venv-and-pip).
+And then select the kernel in JupyterLab as [normal](../tools/package-management.html#venv-and-pip).

 ## Accessing a locally running application